3sd/slides/civicamp-manchester-2018/gpie/content.md

 ## Local party access

-- Party organisations and officers mapped in CiviCRM
+- Party structure and officers mapped in CiviCRM[*](https://anon.my.greenparty.ie/civicrm/contact/view?reset=1&cid=8426)
-- Local officials (e.g. [Mayo](https://anon.my.greenparty.ie/civicrm/contact/view?reset=1&cid=8426)) have restricted access to records
+- Local officials can:
-  - View membership reports
+  - view local membership reports
-  - Email local members
+  - email their members
 - Based on ACLs
-- and a little custom code
+- and some custom code

 -

 ## Approach

-Use out-of-the box CiviCRM and popular extensions when possible
+Use out-of-the box CiviCRM/extensions when possible

 Develop custom extensions when necessary